-- The indexes value of array starts with 0 and ends with 1 less than the total size of the array.
+- The indexes value of the array starts with 0 and ends with 1 less than the total size of the array.

-Question: Where we apply the data structure?
+11. Where do we apply the data structure?

-Question: What do you understand by LIFO and FIFO?
+12. What do you understand by LIFO and FIFO?

 - LIFO: LIFO stands for Last In First Out, and it is a technique to implement a stack data structure where the element added last in the structure would be accessed first.

-Question: What are binary trees?
+13. What are binary trees?

-Question: What is Dynamic Memory allocation and how it helps in managing data?
+14. What is Dynamic Memory allocation and how it helps in managing data?

-Here, it combines separately allocated structure block to form a composite structure which can expand and contract according to the need.
-In simple words, in dynamic memory allocation data structures are allowed to store and remove data of arbitrary size in arbitrary order.
+Answer: In Dynamic Memory allocation, memory is allocated to the program variables and functions at the run time.
+It combines separately allocated structure blocks to form a composite structure that can expand and contract according to the need.
+In simple words, in dynamic memory allocation, data structures are allowed to store and remove data of arbitrary size in arbitrary order.

-Question: What is a Binary Search Tree?
+16. What is a Binary Search Tree?

 Answer: A Binary search tree is an ordered Binary tree in which the left node key value is less than the parent node key value and the right node key value is greater than or equal to the parent node key value.

-Question: What is the key difference between NULL and Void?
+17. What is the key difference between NULL and Void?